elasticio/elasticio.github.io/content/_components/request-reply/index.md

 There are several specific requirements that need to be fulfilled before the request-response mechanism can be used.
 There are:

-*   If a custom Node.js component is to be used in the flow with request-reply then then [sailor-node.js](/references/sailor-compatibility-matrix) version should be 1.3.0 or above to support the messaging in the flow.
+*   If a custom Node.js component is to be used in the flow with HTTP Reply then then [sailor-node.js](/references/sailor-compatibility-matrix) version should be 1.3.0 or above to support the messaging in the flow.
 We recommend to use the most recent sailor version.
 *   If a custom Java component is to be used then please use `sailor-jvm` version 2.0.0 or above.
 *   Care must be met to have all the steps tested in advance so the proper fields are mapped.